Back Belts: Do They Work?

 With these concerns in mind, the group recommends that back belts should not be considered personal protective equipment (PPE), and back belts should not be recommended for use in occupational situations.

-In addition to the Back Belt Working Group, the Centers for Disease Control and Prevention (CDC) and NIOSH conducted large study on the use of back belts.
+In addition to the Back Belt Working Group, the Centers for Disease Control and Prevention (CDC) and NIOSH have systematically reviewed scientific studies on the use of back belts.
 In their research, they found no evidence that back belts reduce injury or back pain for workers who lift or move merchandise.

 Methods for Back Injury Reduction